robinboncoeur/KeysToLife/RSTs/Eli.rst

 Our secular culture is relentless in its failed pursuit of fulfillment apart from God.
 All of this points to the truth of the ancient words:

-    *This is eternal life: that they may know you, the only true God, and Jesus Christ, whom you have sent* - John 17:3
+    *This is eternal life: that they may know you, the only true God, and Jesus Christ, whom you have sent.* - John 17:3

 Only in Christ can you find true life; anything else is worthless. – Eliezer Gonzalez

 .. image:: ../images/Flourish02.png
     :align: center